 If you can't meet in person to handover the medicine ball, please get in contact with us on MBC@soldierscharity.org as soon as possible.
 We can then send postage to cover sending the medicine ball to the next participant.

 Do I have to fundraise if I take part in the Medicine Ball Challenge?

 It would be great if you can but there is no minimum sponsorship requirement.
-The main purpose of the challenge is to break down the stigma of talking about their mental health.
-When you register for the Medicine Ball Challenge, a fundraising page is automatically created for you which is easy to share online with friends and family.
+The aim of the Medicine Ball Challenge is to raise awareness and encourage people to talk openly, a fundraising page is automatically created for you which is easy to share online with friends and family.
 Any money you raise will be split between ABF The Soldiers' Charity and Combat Stress.
 You can read more about each charity and how your fundraising will help on the charities tab.

 My company is interested in getting involved in the Medicine Ball challenge, how would that work?

 Great to hear your company want to get involved in the Medicine Ball Challenge.
 We are introducing corporate medicine balls which can be passed around within in a company.
 Please get in touch with us on email@example.com to discuss options.

 I'm due to handover the medicine ball but haven't heard back from the next participant.
 What do I do now?

 Please get in contact with us on firstname.lastname@example.org

 I am taking part in the Medicine Ball Challenge as part of a wider challenge so need the Medicine Ball on a certain date.
 Can that work?

 Please get in touch with us email@example.com and we'll see what we can do.